 When contracted to install an epoxy floor coating, the installation itself is only one step in providing a superior customer experience.
 (Albeit, an important step given that poorly installed epoxy flooring will not get you a referral).
 To ensure a worthy experience, the contractor needs to provide peripheral services that go above and beyond the installation itself.
-These services tend to be undervalued by many contractors.

 Ongoing Customer Communication

 Customer communication should not end after scheduling the installation of an epoxy floor.
 It’s good practice to call the customer on the day prior to Day 1 of the installation process.
 During this call, remind the customer that the space to be coated should be cleared prior to arrival of the installation team.
 There’s nothing worse (and costly) than having the installation team move boxes or furniture before installation.

 Within the same call, inform the customer of the team’s expected arrival window and provide a brief overview of what will be performed.
 Explain to the customer that daily communications will continue through to completion of installation.
 Repeat the call each day until the install is complete.

 On the day of the scheduled installation, ensure the installation team is wearing professional-branded attire.
 Depart for the job site so as to arrive within the agreed time “window”.
 If the arrival time cannot be met, contact the customer immediately for re-scheduling.